-If you want to travel the entire island properly, it will take you at least three weeks.
-Most people don’t have that much time, so you’ll have to pick and choose what you want to see!
-This travel guide highlights all the best places to visit in Newfoundland so that you can plan a fantastic Newfoundland road trip itinerary.
+If you want to travel around Newfoundland properly, it will take you at least three weeks.
+Unfortunately, most people don’t have that much time, so you’ll have to pick and choose where to go.

 Bucket List Newfoundland Experiences